srinivasgoud-n/TestAutomation/README.md

-# Test automation using Selenium and Java, TestNG
+# UI Automation using Selenium and Java, TestNG
+#API Automation using RestAssured